• Home

 Photo taken on June 10, 1946 at the Norwegian embassy after Kollontai, first Soviet ambassador to Norway was awarded the order of Saint Olaf, accessible at https://commons.wikimedia.org/wiki/File:Alexandra_Kollontai_1946cr.jpg

 Sylvia Pankhurst, the daughter of Britain’s best known suffragist Emmeline Pankhurst and committed socialist Richard Pankhurst, devoted much of her life to socialist feminism.
 She sought to instill socialist values into the suffrage movement, setting her on a collision course with her sister Christabel.
 The differences between the Pankhurst sisters over issues of gender and class mirrored the deep divisions in the suffrage movement as a whole.
-Inspired by Jane Addams’ Hull House, she founded the East London Federation of Suffragettes The group did not begin to meet the overwhelming needs of the impoverished residents of the East End and was limited by Pankhurst's hostility towards government funding and her reliance on private philanthropy.
+Inspired by Jane Addams’ Hull House, Sylvia Pankhurst founded the East London Federation of Suffragettes The group did not begin to meet the overwhelming needs of the impoverished residents of the East End and was limited by Pankhurst's hostility towards government funding and her reliance on private philanthropy.

 The Russian Revolution transformed Pankhurst’s worldview; no longer focused on funding social programs through philanthropy, she was now committed to the struggle for socialist revolution.
 Her communist period was short-lived; temperamentally, she was not cut out for collectivist organizations, although intellectually she sought collectivist solutions.
 Pankhurst became once again a voice for democratic socialism.
 She organized against Mussolini’s invasion of Ethiopia as part of a broader battle against racism; however, her commitment to socialist feminism was not diminished.
 To her, it was all one struggle.
 Pankhurst never developed an explicit theory of the intersection of race, gender, and class but such an understanding informed her activism.

-This photo, taken in 1909 and is accessible at https://commons.wikimedia.org/wiki/File:Sylvia_Pankhurst_1909.jpeg
+This photo was taken in 1909 and is accessible at https://commons.wikimedia.org/wiki/File:Sylvia_Pankhurst_1909.jpeg

 This photo is undated and thought to have been taken circa 1910, and is accessible at https://commons.wikimedia.org/wiki/File:Sylvia-Pankhurst_1.jpg